Valor Mortis Preview (Hands On)

 Being as far removed from release as we are with a pre-alpha play test, it means that Valor Mortis is largely a major work in progress.
 There might be some minor performance and visual hiccups, but the foundation is solid, which is a good indication for a build this far in advance.

-Areas that are subject to criticism largely revolve around design choices.
-The infantry soldiers that will be the majority of the enemies that you encounter felt too similar and lacked visual variety.
-Attack patters were mostly similar as well as their visual identity.
 One of the immersive aspects was the visceral combat and dismemberment associated with using a blade as your main weapon.
 Providing a few more finishing animations or even the occasional real time combat dismemberment would be truly engrossing.

 The play test culminated in an epic boss fight, which was equally disturbing as it was difficult.
 Unfortunately, the experience felt a little flat as it was lacking a score to pair with the grandiose nature of the arena and the battle.
-I also did have any difficultly with timing dodges, block and parries during the entirety of the demo with the exception of the boss.
+I also didn’t have any difficultly with timing dodges, block and parries during the entirety of the demo with the exception of the boss.
 He had some attacks that seemed to lack proper audio and visual cues.

 VALOR MORTIS PREVIEW FINAL THOUGHTS